jorgechen/codex/README.md

 # codex

-configurations to setup the dev machines
+configurations to setup a dev machine